krs9851/video-game-accessibility/Hearing Accessibility/README.md

 # unity-accessibility
-Learn how to add accessibility features to your unity game.
+<p>Learn how to add accessibility features to your unity game.
+You must understand <a href="https://gamedevbeginner.com/singletons-in-unity-the-right-way/">Singletons</a> and <a href="https://docs.unity3d.com/Manual/class-ScriptableObject.html">Scriptable Objects</a> before starting.
+In addition, you must have <a href="https://docs.unity3d.com/Manual/com.unity.textmeshpro.html">TextMeshPro</a> installed to use any of the prefabs.

 <h1>Hearing Accessibility</h1>